richardhyy/EusUniBan/README.md

 ## Coming Soon

 * Support for temporary banning
-* The ability for operators to handle emergency situations
+* The ability for operators to handle emergency situations about broadcast server
 * Working with third-party ban managing plugins
 * Fully Bungeecord Supported
 * Server Identifier